 During the trial, the presiding judge told Felker’s attorneys that “his right to a fair trial had been severely compromised”, and this meant that somebody wanted him to take the fall.
 In spite of the enormous efforts made by the defendant’s attorney’s, Ellis Wayne Felker was found guilty and executed at the age of 48.
 Even after they had found a written confession by another suspect, and also some boxes of evidence that had been unlawfully withheld, the Supreme Court of Justice denied Felker a new trial, and this meant no chances for exoneration.
 Felker was the first wrongfully convicted defendant in history to be exonerated after his death, when a Georgia judge accepted to re-test the DNA on the withheld evidence.

 The execution of Charles Hudspeth is a truly horrific example of failure in justice.
+He is in the list of Wrongfully Convicted Criminals.
 What happened?
 In the year 1886, George Watkins and his wife Rebecca moved from Kansas to Arkansas.
 Soon after, Rebecca become intimately involved with Charles Hudspeth.
 A year later, George Watkins vanished from his Arkansas home.
 After waiting a while, the wife came to the conclusion that her lover, must be the one responsible for the horrendous act.
 During those years, crimes for love were a normal occurrence, especially among people with anger management issues, so it didn’t take long for the unsuspecting lover boy to be found guilty.

 Charles Hudspeth was sentenced to death by the Arkansas Supreme Court based on Rebecca’s testimony.
 The funny thing is that in 1888 the court reconsidered his conviction, and set it aside after Rebecca’s testimony was barred for lack of good character.
 Upon retrial, Charles was found guilty once again, and sentenced to death by hanging.
 The execution happened on December 30, 1892.
 The reasons for which this case is a horrific example of failure in justice is because only a few months after his death, somebody found George Watkins alive and well in Kansas.
 Apparently, the man found out about his wife’s “hobbies” and decided to leave without saying a word.